wickandbergamot/wickandbergamot/docs/src/developing/clients/javascript-reference.md

 [Source Documentation](https://solana-labs.github.io/solana-web3.js/classes/PublicKey.html)

-PublicKey is used throughout `@safecoin/web3.js` in transactions, keypairs, and programs.
-You require publickey when listing each account in a transaction and as a general identifier on Safecoin.
+PublicKey is used throughout `@wickandbergamot/web3.js` in transactions, keypairs, and programs.
+You require publickey when listing each account in a transaction and as a general identifier on Wickandbergamot.

 A PublicKey can be created with a base58 encoded string, buffer, Uint8Array, number, and an array of numbers.